When Communication Lets You DownFeb 15, 2023

 Do you ever feel like communicating should be easier than it is?
 What you want to say is so clear in your head, but when you try to communicate it the message just falls to the floor and your listener stares at you blankly.
 Even worse, when it seems like great communication has happened, only to find out later the two of you were on a totally different page.

 Communication is more than language.
 It is all the meaning and expectations behind the language.
 Our personality and how we are wired influences the meaning we assign to words, the information we notice, what we talk about and most importantly the expectations we have of others in “good communication."
 Here are three scenarios with a communication breakdown:

 Scenario 1: A manager delegating a task

 A manager shares what the outcome looks like as they delegate a task, but then the task is not completed as expected.
-The manager asks questions only to discover the two of them were talking a different language.
-It wasn’t that the team member just did their own thing, they actually heard something different than what was said.
+The manager asks questions only to discover the two of them were speaking a different language.
+It wasn’t that the person just did their own thing, they actually heard something different than what was said.